(394130) 2006 HY51: Orbit and classification

 It is the asteroid with the third-smallest known perihelion of any known object orbiting the Sun.
 Its extreme orbital eccentricity brings it within 0.081 AU of the Sun (26% of Mercury's perihelion) and as far as 5.118 AU from the Sun (making it a Jupiter-grazer).
 It has a minimum orbit intersection distance with Earth of 0.1064 AU, equivalent to 41.5 lunar distances.

-The small bodies with even more eccentric orbits are likely to suffer a rotational breakup by the age comparable to that of the Solar System, although 2006 HY51 itself is not expected to break.
+Any small bodies with even more eccentric orbits are likely to suffer a rotational breakup by the age comparable to that of the Solar System, although 2006 HY51 itself is not expected to break.